1. First Steps

 Your first step should be to visit the gravesite or memorial at which you plan to host the Day of Remembrance.

-If the site is at a cemetery, it might difficult to find, and you may wish to phone ahead for the location or search for details online.
+If the site is at a cemetery, it might difficult to find, and you may wish to call ahead for the location or search for details online.
 Such sites are often located in a special section of the cemetery for unborn children and babies.

 If you are unable to locate your memorial or gravesite, or if cemetery staff insist the site does not exist, please contact the national team and we’ll do all we can to help.